 A protection dog is more than just something to add a sense of security to our lives.
 He becomes a part of our family and, just like any loved one, we want to make sure he’s happy and living the best possible life.
 That’s especially true when it comes to ensuring the new addition isn’t suffering, as dogs tend to do with conditions such as hot spots.
 In this article, we’ll take a look at what hot spots are and how concerned pet owners can treat them naturally and safely.

 Understanding Why Dogs Get Hot Spots Is The First Step Toward Relief

 Hot spots don’t just appear.
-They’re instigated by an external factor, like a flea, mite, or insect bites.
-Allergic reactions and sensitive skin can also cause a hot spot flare up.
+They’re instigated by an external factor, like a flea, mite, or insect bite.
+Allergic reactions and sensitive skin can also cause a hot spot flare-up.
 Anything that serves to cause the dog to scratch himself may create a perfect storm for a hot spot.
 Even boredom, which can cause the dog to lick and chew himself for no real reason, can initiate the condition, or exacerbate it even further.